What Does Throbbing Tooth Pain Mean?

 1. Tooth Nerve Pain

 As we briefly mentioned, the nerves for your teeth are located in the pulp (which is why you will feel so much pain when the pulp is damaged.)

 Pain within the pulp will usually fall into two different categories, they are:

 - Pulpal Sensitivity: This is when you have nerve pain in one single tooth.
-This will indicate that your pain is coming from the pulp that may have been caused by a cracked, chipped, or broken tooth.
+This will indicate that your pain is coming from the pulp that a cracked, chipped, or broken tooth may have caused.
 Those issues will likely lead to tooth decay or infection, causing pain.

 - Dentinal Sensitivity: This refers to nerve pain that may be a few or all of your teeth; this usually happens because your tooth enamel is worn down.
 You may notice sensitivity to hot or cold foods.
 The causes of dentinal sensitivity are the use of teeth whitening products, receding gums, and untreated cavities.
 It’s also possible to wear down your enamel from using too hard of a toothbrush or brushing your teeth too forcefully.

 Some other symptoms that may happen while having throbbing tooth pain are:

 - tenderness in the mouth

 - aching in the jaw